JinxinMonash/PhageGE/README.md

 # PhageGE
 Phage Genome Exploration

-Phage phylogenetic analysis

-all the test phage genomic fasta files are in the Example dataset/phylogenetic analysis
+All the example datases are under the Example dataset folder